What time is the first race on the first day?

 What is the cost of a marina berth?

 Zip.
 Yes, it’s free for yachts competing at Race Week.
-You can arrive on the Wednesday prior and stay till the Monday after Race Week for nothing.
+You can arrive on the Wednesday prior and stay until 12 noon on the Monday after Race Week at no cost.
 If you wish to arrive earlier, or depart later, you will need to book and pay for a berth - call the Marina Office on 07 4946 8353 to make the necessary arrangements.
 If you do wish to arrive early and/or depart late you are encouraged to make your booking early, as the marina is under tremendous pressure at that time of year.

 Can I connect my computer to the internet on board my boat at the marina?